Best GoDaddy alternatives: more for less

 Additionally, you should know that the provider has servers in the US exclusively.
 What this means is that US audiences will get to enjoy the best website’s loading speed.

-DreamHost applies a clear approach to pricing, providing useful features for an affordable cost.
+DreamHost is a much more straightforward provider with cheaper prices on all billing periods.
+It also offers great WordPress tools with a builder included.
 If you’re looking for a reliable and user-friendly provider to host your website, this is it.

 - Ability to handle heavy traffic